codepath/android_guides/Notifications.md

 int requestID = (int) System.currentTimeMillis(); //unique requestID to differentiate between various notification with same NotifId int flags = PendingIntent.FLAG_CANCEL_CURRENT; // cancel old intent and create new one PendingIntent pIntent = PendingIntent.getActivity(this, requestID, intent, flags);
-// Get the notification builder NotificationCompat.Builder builder = new NotificationCompat.Builder(this);
-// Now we can attach the pendingIntent to the notification using setContentIntent Notification noti =
+// Now we can attach the pendingIntent to a new notification using setContentIntent Notification noti = new NotificationCompat.Builder(this)
-        builder.setSmallIcon(R.drawable.notification_icon)
+        .setSmallIcon(R.drawable.notification_icon)
         .setContentTitle("My notification")
         .setContentText("Hello World!")
-        .setContentIntent(pIntent).build();
+        .setContentIntent(pIntent)

-// Hide the notification after its selected builder.setAutoCancel(true);
+        .setAutoCancel(true) // Hides the notification after its been selected .build();

-NotificationManager mNotificationManager =
+// Get the notification manager system service NotificationManager mNotificationManager =
     (NotificationManager) getSystemService(Context.NOTIFICATION_SERVICE);
 // mId allows you to update the notification later on.